- Minocycline is a tetracycline antibiotic with antibacterial and anti-inflammatory effects.

 More serious side effects are rare and include:

-- A condition that resembles lupus erythematosus (an autoimmune disease)
+- Lupus erythematosus (an autoimmune disease)

 - Liver or kidney dysfunction